Alton8/Bill-Divider-App/README.md

 Customizable tipping – by percentage or dollar amount; per-bill or per-person (configurable)

 Input safety – validation and error messages to prevent bad data (e.g., negative amounts)

+Usage

+Create people: add all participants (e.g., Alice, Bob, Charlie).

+Add expenses: enter amount, payer, and recipients (one or many).

+Set tip: choose tip percentage or fixed amount.

+Review summary: see per-person totals and a summary of how much they spent.